matpra23/matpra23/README.md

 ###

-<p align="left">My name is Mateusz and I'm a student at University of Technology in Czestochowa: https://wiisi.pcz.pl/<br>From Poland, I speak fluent German and English.<br>I really like running</p>
+<p align="left">My name is Mateusz and I'm a 2'nd year student at University of Technology in Czestochowa: https://wiisi.pcz.pl/<br>From Poland, I speak fluent German and English.<br>I really like running</p>

 ###